 We assess the security of our networks, websites, and systems with automated vulnerability detection services from a provider that is validated by the NIST, based on the Security Content Automation Protocol ("SCAP") standard.
-We perform an annual review of our efforts to manage risk with controls that align with and map to key compliance frameworks, such as NIST and the ISO 27000 series of regulations.
+We perform an annual review of our efforts to manage risk with controls that align with and map to key compliance frameworks, such as NIST and the ISO 27000 series of standards.
 We perform quarterly IT risk assessments that include cybersecurity risk assessments focused on action plans developed through annual reviews.
 We also respond to risks as they are discovered real-time.
-We are guided by an Information Security Incident Response Procedure we implement when handling IT security incidents.
+We are guided by an Information Security Incident Response Policy and corresponding Information Security Incident Response Procedure we implement when handling IT security incidents.